 4) Is repetitive.The predominant work activity automation technology today is Robotic Process Automation (RPA) – sometimes referred to as IPA (Intelligent Process Automation).

 There are many excellent vendor tools to support RPA/IPA.
 Some are designed to enable end-users to create and support simple automations, others require IT support for more technical automations.
-Some RPA/IPA automations also provide support for certain types of decision-making processes.
+Some RPA/IPA automations also us Artificial Intelligence (AI) to support certain types of decision-making processes.